Skip to content

 This content is available after accepting the cookies.

-Cordaid collaborates with a number of national and international organisations to strive for a gender just world, particularly in the form of strategic alliances to network and lobby at national, regional and global levels for regulations and rules to be implemented for greater gender equity.
+Cordaid collaborates with several national and international organisations to strive for a gender-just world, particularly in strategic alliances to network and lobby at national, regional, and global levels for regulations and rules to be implemented for greater gender equity.
 Partnerships strengthen our gender transformative approach.
 We collaborate to this end with:

-• WO=MEN Dutch Gender Platform: a platform of around 50 organisations which works towards a just world in which gender equality and the rights of women and girls and gender non-conforming persons are respected in the Netherlands and beyond.
+WO=MEN Dutch Gender Platform: a platform of around 50 organisations that works towards a just world in which gender equality and the rights of women and girls and gender non-conforming persons are respected in the Netherlands and beyond.

-• Afghan Women’s Network: a non-partisan and non-profit network representing and defending the rights of women and providing capacity-building opportunities.
+Afghan Women’s Network: a non-partisan and non-profit network representing and defending women’s rights and providing capacity-building opportunities.

 OUR OTHER CROSS-CUTTING RESULTS AREAS